 The causes of the increase in food prices are multifaceted.
-Perhaps they had something to do with the increase of general food prices, especially meat, since the start of the Coronavirus.
+Perhaps they had something to do with the increase in available food prices, especially meat, since the start of the Coronavirus.
 Furthermore, there have been significant issues with transport due to the spread of the virus.
-Put it all together, and that may explain just a part of this.
+Put it all together, which may explain just a part of this.
 However, the largest share of the increase is likely due to anti-competitive practices on behalf of these companies.

 This can include the aftermath of car accidents, after a botched surgery, or even rising prices through illegal practices.
-We study it all and are always concerned about the well being of both our clients and the general public.
-That is why Michael Ehline writes this column, as a means to better inform the public.
-He hates the idea of large companies taking advantage of anyone-- from a simple meal all the way up to the white-collar crime.
+We study it all and are always concerned about the well-being of both our clients and the general public.
+That is why Michael Ehline writes this column to inform the public better.
+He hates the idea of large companies taking advantage of anyone– from a simple meal all the way up to the white-collar crime.

 As we mentioned above, there could be perfectly reasonable explanations for a portion of the increase in the prices of food.
-However, most likely, these major companies used their influence and reach to drive up prices artificially.
-Companies such as Uber Eats, GrubHub, and Postmates are all a major concern-- especially considering the sheer number of people who have become reliant on these types of services.
+However, most likely, these significant companies used their influence and reached to drive up prices artificially.
+Companies such as Uber Eats, GrubHub, and Postmates are all a significant concern– especially considering the sheer number of people who have become reliant on these services.
 The companies did so in several ways.

-As a matter of fact, the company used its business methods to raise prices on restaurants that cooperate with these services.
-These fees are often not negotiated with the restaurants themselves-- often with consternation of small businesses.
+The company used its business methods to raise the prices of restaurants that cooperate with these services.
+These fees are often not negotiated with the restaurants themselves– often to the dismay of small businesses.
 Furthermore, this also leads to some prices being higher on online platforms than on the paper menu at the restaurant.
 This is all part of an anti-trust lawsuit against the three companies.

-Unfortunately, the tactics of these large delivery services often fly in the face of what consumers and these other restaurants expect.
-With commission rates running as high as 30% on each order, some restaurant chains have found a workaround that appears to conflict with allegations made in this lawsuit, according to reporting by Nation’s Restaurant News.
-To offset hefty third-party delivery fees, chains including Del Taco, Taziki’s Mediterranean Café, Noodles & Company, and El Pollo Loco have openly acknowledged that they charge higher prices on third-party delivery platforms in order to make that ordering channel profitable.
+Unfortunately, the tactics of these extensive delivery services often fly in the face of what consumers and these other restaurants expect.
+With commission rates running as high as 30% on each order, some restaurant chains have found a workaround that appears to conflict with allegations made in this lawsuit, according to Nation’s Restaurant News reporting.
+To offset hefty third-party delivery fees, chains including Del Taco, Taziki’s Mediterranean Café, Noodles & Company, and El Pollo Loco have openly acknowledged that they charge higher prices on third-party delivery platforms to make that ordering channel profitable.